Drotrecogin alfa: FDA approval and withdrawal

 On October 25, 2011, Eli Lilly and Company announced a worldwide voluntary market withdrawal of Xigris [drotrecogin alfa (activated)].
-In a recent study, Xigris failed to show a survival benefit for patients with severe sepsis and septic shock.
+In a 2011 study, Xigris failed to show a survival benefit for patients with severe sepsis and septic shock.

 Research

 The exact mechanism for this protein is currently not known, but efforts continue to isolate activated protein C mutants that lack anticoagulant properties for potential therapeutic use.